-A. Someone cannot die directly from lupus, however, lupus can lead to serious organ damage that in some cases can result in death.
+A. Someone cannot die directly from lupus.
+However, lupus can lead to severe organ damage that can result in death in some cases.

 Q. Is having lupus serious?

-A. While lupus is a serious autoimmune condition, with proper treatment, 80 -90% of patients can live a normal lifespan.
+A. While lupus is a serious autoimmune condition, 80 -90% of patients can live an expected lifespan with proper treatment.